CZ-NIC/dns-probe/doc/Configuration.rst

 Parquet format buffers DNS records for one file in memory and then writes them to the file all at once.
 This can mean significant requirements for RAM as each worker thread buffers data for its own file.

 The default value was determined experimentally – the size of an uncompressed export file should then be as close to 128 MB as possible, which is ideal for Hadoop.
 However, in-memory representation of an exported file of this size can take as much as 1-1.5 GB of RAM!

-file-name-prefix
-^^^^^^^^^^^^^^^^

-:data node: ``/cznic-dns-probe:dns-probe/export/file-name-prefix``
-:default: ``dns_``

-This option represents the prefix that is prepended to the name of all files exported by DNS Probe.

-timeout
-^^^^^^^

-:data node: ``/cznic-dns-probe:dns-probe/export/timeout``
-:default: 0

-This paremeter specifies the time interval (in seconds) after which a newly opened export file will be closed and another one started.

-The default value of 0 means that the export file will never be closed just based on its age.
-It can however be closed based on other configuration options described above (:ref:`cdns-blocks-per-file` and :ref:`parquet-records-per-file`).

-file-size-limit
-^^^^^^^^^^^^^^^

-:data node: ``/cznic-dns-probe:dns-probe/export/file-size-limit``
-:default: 0

-This parameter specifies the maximum size of export file in megabytes.
-It is currently used only for rotating files of the auxiliary PCAP export described in :ref:`pcap-export` below, because estimating the size of data in Parquet or C-DNS files is quite tricky if not impossible.

-The default value of 0 means that the export file will never be closed just based on its size.

 .. _pcap-export: